Perfect for Blueberry Cross Pollination - Pick Berries in the First Year!

 Growing blueberries is easy, fun, and rewarding.
 Blueberry production will begin in the first year of planting.
 You will have fresh blueberries in no time!

 Shop the assortment of Blueberry plants for sale.
-Add to your edible landscape!
+Add to your edible landscape or patio garden today!

 Once your Assortment of 3 Blueberry Bushes for Best Cross Pollination order is placed, we will ship your plant(s) within seven business days year round unless during the checkout process you request otherwise in the space provided to do so.